IBTechRaj/GroomProj/README.md

 * Contact is created but POST error . + Email not sent

-other gmail account pushed last time. now trying to fix today(Jan 5, 2023)
+other gmail account pushed last time. now trying to fix today(Jan 5, 2023) changed ~/.gitconfig file with ibtechraj credentials and trying